 Both treatment group and comparison group were divided into locations inside and outside built-up areas.
 Consequently analyses were made for roundabouts inside built-up areas using all locations in the comparison group inside built-up areas as a comparison group for this estimation.
-The treatment locations were divided into three groups, depending whether the investigated intersection was equipped with traffic signals or not in the before-situation ("traffic signals before", "no traffic signals before", "traffic signals unknown").
+The treatment locations were divided into two groups, depending whether the investigated intersection was equipped with traffic signals or not in the before-situation.
 The effectiveness-index was calculated for each treatment location using the described methodology.
 After calculating the effectiveness-index for all the locations in the same group a meta-analysis was made for the whole group.

-Table 8 shows the results of the analyses.
-The best estimate for the overall effect of roundabouts on injury accidents involving bicyclists on or nearby the roundabout is an increase of 29%.
-The best estimate for the effect on accidents involving fatal and serious injuries is an increase of 49 or 50%.
-Both effects are significant at the 0.05-level.
+Table 9 shows the results of the analyses.
+The best estimate for the overall effect of roundabouts on injury accidents involving bicyclists on or nearby the roundabout is an increase of 27%.
+The best estimate for the effect on accidents involving fatal and serious injuries is an increase of 41 to 46%, depending on the used k-value.

 Performing the meta-analysis for all locations inside built-up areas reveals an increase of accidents of probably 48% (effectiveness-index 1.48) after the roundabout construction.
-The result is significant at the 0.01-level.
+The result is significant at the 5% level.

-On intersections inside built-up areas and not equipped with traffic signals before, a significant increase of accidents involving bicyclists of 44% is noted.
+On intersections inside built-up areas and not equipped with traffic signals before, a significant increase of accidents involving bicyclists of 55% is noted.
 On intersections with traffic signals before, the best estimate is an increase of 23% of accidents.
 However, this result is clearly not significant.
 Estimations were also made for the group of the most serious accidents, i.e. accidents involving fatal and serious injuries.
-The results show a significant 81% increase in accidents involving bicyclists inside built-up areas.
-The results for the different before-situations, i.e. traffic signals or not, are not significant.
+The results show a significant 77% increase in accidents involving bicyclists inside built-up areas.

 Subsequently the same procedure was followed for locations outside built-up areas.
 When it comes to all injury accidents the overall best estimate of the impact is close to one, which means that the zero-hypothesis of "no effect" cannot be rejected at all.
 Nor do we see a significant effect for accidents involving fatal and serious injuries.
-The overall best estimate shows an increase of 28% of accidents.
+The overall best estimate shows an increase of 15 to 24% of severe accidents.

 Nevertheless, the confidence interval is broad and even a decrease in accidents cannot statistically be excluded.

 In order to reveal whether there are any significant differences in the results for different before-situations (traffic signals or not) or different locations (inside or outside built-up area), a series of two-tailed t-tests with two samples assuming unequal population variances was performed.
-Table 9 shows the results.
-Significant differences are found for "all accidents causing injuries" outside built-up area (a best estimate of index 1.37 on intersections with traffic signals before versus an index of 0.89 on intersections without traffic signals before (best estimate index 1.30) and locations without traffic signals before (index 1.21) for all accidents at all locations.
+Table 10 shows the results.
+Significant differences are found for "all accidents causing injuries" outside built-up areas (a best estimate of index 1.27 on intersections with traffic signals before versus an index of 0.89 on intersections without traffic signals before).

-Moreover significant differences are found for locations inside versus outside built-up areas at intersections that were not equipped with traffic signals before (at least when looking at accidents involving fatal or serious injuries and to a lesser degree when looking at all accidents).
+Furthermore significant differences are found for locations inside versus outside built-up areas at intersections that were not equipped with traffic signals before (both for "all injury accidents" and "accidents with fatally or seriously injured").